mistakia/nano-community/docs/introduction/advantages.md

 # Advantages

-Nano, like Bitcoin, is a new form of money that's completely digital.
+Nano is a new form of money that's completely digital.
 Nano is not controlled by any person, company, or government.
 The development is open-source and the network is run by a global community of users.
 Nano can be used without having to trust or rely on any other user, developer, or operator on the network.

-Nano, unlike Bitcoin, is scalable, fast, asynchronous, uses minimal energy, operates without any fees, has deterministic finality, and is secured and controlled only by its holders.
+Nano, unlike other approaches, is scalable, instant, asynchronous, uses minimal energy, operates without any fees, has deterministic finality, and is secured and controlled only by its holders.

 #### Benefits over traditional money (i.e. fiat, gold, etc)